shevernitskiy/amo/README.md

 ## Webhooks

-The client could handle incoming webhook and acting as event emitter, wich emits typed context to the listener callback depending on the event.
-To use this possibility, the client provides a typical handler that you could setup to handle incoming http requests.
+The client can handle incoming webhooks and acts as an event emitter, emitting typed context to the listener callback depending on the event.
+To use this feature, the client provides a typical handler that you can set up to handle incoming HTTP requests.

-Handler signature is (maybe i'll add _(req, res)_ type for express enojyers later):
+Handler signature (I may add _(req, res)_ type for Express users later):

 ```ts
 ((request: Request) => Promise<Response>);
 ```

 Webhook handling example.
-Remember that `webhookHandler()` is a function factory, create handler just once and then use it.
+Remember that `webhookHandler()` is a function factory—create the handler once and then use it.

 ```ts